Twelford97/mixed-messages/README.md

 * A response to the question
 * A farewell

-Idealy, when I have learned promts in JS, I will include a prompt before the reply and farewell is excecuted.
+Idealy, when I have learned prompts in JS, I will include a prompt before the reply and farewell is excecuted.